Variational Positive-incentive Noise: How Noise Benefits Models: Experiments

 \subsection{Visualization}

 To answer the question about ``what kind of noise would be the $\pi$-noise that simplifies the task'', we visualize the variance of the learned multivariate Gaussian noise as a heatmap and a noise drawn from the distribution in Figure \ref{figure_visualization}.
-We show two images of FashionMNIST and CIFAR-10 while 5 images from Tiny ImageNet are exhibited.
-From Figure \ref{figure_visualization}, it is easy to find that the learned $\pi$-noise differs on these three datasets.
+In Figure \ref{figure_visualization}, we show two images of Fashion-MNIST and CIFAR-10 while 5 images from Tiny ImageNet are exhibited.
+From the figure, it is easy to find that the learned $\pi$-noise differs on these three datasets.
+More visualization can be found in Figures \ref{figure_visualization_tiny_imagenet} and \ref{cifar-visual} show the visualization images on Tiny ImageNet and CIFAR-10 with the same layout.

 Since Fashion-MNIST is a dataset of grayscale images without noisy background, it is easy to theoretically speculate that changing background would be helpless for decreasing the task entropy defined in Eq. (\ref{eq_initial_definition_of_task_entropy}), \textit{i.e.}, $H(\mathcal{T}) = H(\mathcal{T} | \mathcal{E})$.
 Therefore, the $\pi$-noise can only enhance the pixels related to objects.
-The first and second columns in Figure \ref{figure_visualization} strongly supports our guess and verifies that the proposed VPN indeed tries to minimize the conditional task entropy $H(\mathcal{T} | \mathcal{E})$.
+The first and second columns in Figure \ref{figure_visualization} strongly support our guess and verifies that the proposed VPN indeed tries to minimize the conditional task entropy $H(\mathcal{T} | \mathcal{E})$.

 On CIFAR-10 and ImageNet consisting of colorful images, the ideal $\pi$-noise should blur the background irrelevant to the main object so that $p(y | \bm x)$ can approach the one-hot distribution and the conditional task entropy can decrease.
 From Figure \ref{figure_visualization}, we find that the generator aims to disturb the pixels related to background.
 Surprisingly, on more complicated images from Tiny ImageNet, the generator precisely distinguishes which pixels are irrelevant.
 For instance, it adds intense noise to the flower in the butterfly image.
 The flower is the ingredient that is most similar to the butterfly.
 From the heatmap images of flagstaff and sea lion, the heatmap highly matches the background and the outline of objects is almost detected.
 Even though the base model is not well-trained on Tiny ImageNet, the generator has already distinguished the ingredients in images.
 Therefore, the $\pi$-noise may provide a new scheme for segmentation and an idea to bridge the classical image recognition and image segmentation.